Most Recent Quarterly Samples Far Below Maximum Level: Contact Tank and DBP Improvements Working Effectively

 While chlorination kills harmful pathogens in water (the primary concern of water treatment facilities), the process of chlorine interacting with organic material in water creates what are known as disinfection byproducts, primarily Trihalomethanes and Haloacetic Acids.

 The most recent Filter Plant Performance Evaluation study by DEP found that operational standards and procedures at the plant are satisfactory and significantly improved.
 The only remaining course to address the DBP issue is to upgrade water plant infrastructure.
-This is being accomplished by the construction of the Chlorine Contact Tank and the addition of other equipment at the water plant.
+A major component—the chlorine contact tank—was completed in September 2017.

 It is recognized that the removal of immediate pathogenic threats in water through chlorination takes first priority.
 Higher levels of disinfection byproducts are considered a Tier II non-acute violation (like the one enclosed).
 A lack of chlorination and the resulting microbial pathogens that would be present in water, represent a Tier I emergency violation.